Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 - 1 tsp. crushed red pepper

-Mix all ingredients together and store in a plastic ziplock bag or container with lid.
+Mix all ingredients together and store in a plastic ziplock bag or container with a lid.

 Easy Camping Pancake Mix